GED in Chicago

 Details of GED for those in Chicago

 GED is the abbreviation for General Educational Development, although there are other abbreviations in circulation like the General Education Diploma, General Equivalency Diploma etc. It is mainly intended for the people who have not had the chance of obtaining a high school diploma.
-The GED is equivalent to the high school diploma obtained from any accredited American or Canadian high school.
+It is equivalent to the high school diploma obtained from any accredited American or Canadian high school.
 The test is designed in a manner that it tests the essential high school academic skills through a battery of five-tests.

 How to Get a GED in Chicago?